 - 1. in some cases, the exploitation or abuse will be in exchange for something the victim needs or wants (for example, money, gifts or affection), and/or will be to the financial benefit or other advantage, such as increased status, of the perpetrator or facilitator. - 2.
 Children can be exploited by adult males or females, as individuals or in groups.
 Theymay also be exploited by other children, who themselves may be experiencing exploitation where this is the case, it is important that the child perpetrator is also recognised as a victim. - 3.
 Whilst the age of the child may be a contributing factor for an imbalance of power, there are a range of other factors that could make a child more vulnerable to exploitation, including gender, sexual identity, cognitive ability, learning difficulties, communication ability, physical strength, status, and access to economic or other resources. - 4.
-Some of the following can be indicators of both child criminal and sexual exploitationwhere children: - i. appear with unexplained gifts, money or new possessions; - ii. associate with other children involved in exploitation; - iii. suffer from changes in emotional well-being; - iv. misuse drugs and alcohol; - v. go missing for periods of time or regularly come home late; and
+Some of the following can be indicators of both child criminal and sexual exploitationwhere children: - i. appear with unexplained gifts, money or new possessions; - ii. associate with other children involved in exploitation; - iii. suffer from changes in emotional well-being; - iv. misuse drugs and alcohol: - v. go missing for periods of time or regularly come home late; and - vi. regularly miss school or education or do not take part in education.

-1 The West Sussex County Council EHE Team can be contacted on - 0330 222 3300 / ehe@westsussex.gov.uk"
+1 The West Sussex County Council EHE Team can be contacted on - 0330 222 3300 / ehe@westsussex.gov.uk